Brown forces OT, Celtics snap skid by beating LA 125-121

 “At the end of the day, the players decided that game,” Brown said.
 “We made plays down the stretch; they made plays down the stretch.
 And I thought it was a good game.
 It was probably one of the greater games in our recent Lakers-Celtics matchup.
 And I’m happy we came out on top.”

-Beverly hit a 3-pointer to give the Lakers the lead with 52 seconds left and then, after Boston tied it, scored on a putback dunk that made it 104-102 with 19 seconds to play.
-But after Brown missed a 3, Beverly missed one of two free throws; Al Horford missed a 3, and Brown scored on the putback and picked up a delayed foul call.
+Beverley hit a 3-pointer to give the Lakers the lead with 52 seconds left and then, after Boston tied it, scored on a putback dunk that made it 104-102 with 19 seconds to play.
+But after Brown missed a 3, Beverley missed one of two free throws; Al Horford missed a 3, and Brown scored on the putback and picked up a delayed foul call.

 “That was just the craziness of the game,” Brown said.
 “It looked like they might have missed a call on their end toward the end of the game.
 But that’s just life.
 They’ll be all right.”